-Unit testing tests the smallest unit (module, component - the smallest testable part of an application) for which a design has been developed.
-A unit may include a collection of smaller sub-units (functions, subroutines), but the design does not certainly define these explicitly; they are often left to the developer.
+While performing unit testing, the smallest unit (module, component - the smallest testable part of an application) for which a design has been developed is being tested.
+A unit may include a collection of smaller subunits (functions, subroutines), but the design does not certainly define them explicitly; they are often left to the developer.

 The main purpose of unit testing is to separate each part of the program and demonstrate that the particular parts are accurate.

-A unit test provides a strict, written contract that the part of code must satisfy.
-As a result, it affords some advantages.
+A unit test provides a strict, written contract that should correspond to the part of code.
+As a result it affords some advantages.
 It permits an automation of the testing process, diminishes difficulties of detecting software bugs contained in more intricate parts of the application, and test coverage is usually increased because attention is given to each unit.

-QAtestLab pays an attention to Unit testing, because it detects software bugs on the early stages of the development cycle.
-Unit testing has proven its importance in that a great percentage of problems are detected during its use.
+QATestLab pays attention to unit testing, because it detects software bugs on the early stages of the development cycle.
+Unit testing has proven its importance in that great percentage of problems that were detected while using it.

 Units are typically tested with a comprehension of the internal workings of the unit (white-box testing).